Xenophobia: Indonesia

-India

 Japan

-Japan had successfully isolated itself from the outside world, allowing anti-foreign sentiments and myths to multiply unchecked by actual observation.
+During its Edo period, Japan had successfully isolated itself from the outside world, allowing anti-foreign sentiments and myths to multiply unchecked by actual observation.
 In 2005, a United Nations report expressed concerns about racism in Japan and it also stated that the government's recognition of the depth of the problem was not total.
 The author of the report, Doudou Diène (Special Rapporteur of the UN Commission on Human Rights), concluded after a nine-day investigation that racial discrimination and xenophobia in Japan primarily affected three groups: national minorities, Latin Americans of Japanese descent, mainly Japanese Brazilians, and foreigners from poor countries.
 Surveys conducted in 2017 and 2019 have shown that 40 to nearly 50% of the foreigners who were surveyed have experienced some form of discrimination.
 Another report has also noted differences in how the media and some Japanese treat visitors from the West as compared to those from East Asia, with the latter being viewed much less positively than the former.

 Japan accepted just 16 refugees in 1999, while the United States took in 85,010 for resettlement, according to the UNHCR.
 New Zealand, which is 30 times smaller than Japan, accepted 1,140 refugees in 1999.
 Just 305 persons were recognized as refugees by Japan from 1981, when Japan ratified the UN Convention Relating to the Status of Refugees, to 2002.
 Former Prime Minister Taro Aso called Japan a "one race" nation.
 A 2019 Ipsos poll also suggested that Japanese respondents had a relatively lower sympathy for refugees compared to most other countries in the survey.

-Sharon Yoon and Yuki Asahina argue that Zaitokukai a right-wing organization, succeeded in framing Korean minorities as undeserving recipients of Japanese welfare benefits.
+Sharon Yoon and Yuki Asahina argue that Zaitokukai, a right-wing organization, succeeded in framing Korean minorities as undeserving recipients of Japanese welfare benefits.
 Even as Zaitokukai declined, the perceptions of a Korean internal threat powerfully influences public fears.

 Malaysia

 The racial tension between the dominant poor Malay Muslims and the minority wealthier Chinese has long characterized Malaysia.
 It was a major factor in the separation of Singapore in 1965 to become an independent, primarily Chinese nation.
 Amy L. Freedman points to the electoral system, the centrality of ethnic parties, gerrymandering, and systematic discrimination against the Chinese in education and jobs as critical factors in xenophobia.
 Recently the goal of creating a more inclusive national identity has been emphasized.

-In Malaysia xenophobia occurs regardless of race.
-Most of xenophobia is towards foreign labourers, who normally came from Indonesia, Bangladesh and Africa.
-There is also a significant degree of xenophobia towards neighbouring Singaporeans and Indonesians too.
+In Malaysia, xenophobia occurs regardless of race.
+Most xenophobia is towards foreign labourers, who normally came from Indonesia, Bangladesh and Africa.
+There is also a significant degree of xenophobia towards neighbouring Singaporeans and Indonesians.